alanng10/class-lang/Doc/Article/Word/a.md

 Word "name" has meaning that is call word.

+Word "system" has meaning that is execute base.

 Word "state" has meaning that is executable entity.

 Word "count" has meaning that is applied.